BeemaRajan/WhisperSynth/README.md

 Sample .txt data:

-_Tools and Frameworks_
-* HuggingFace Transformers Library: For model handling and fine-tuning.
-* PyTorch: Backend framework for training and customization.
-* Ableton Live and Serum: Used to generate and organize synthesizer sounds.
-* Jupyter Notebooks: For data generation, analysis, and experimentation.

 ### Current Progress
 This section outlines the progress made so far in the project, detailing the completed steps, challenges encountered, and insights gained.